 - Dividing calories more evenly throughout your day

-Your food choices do impact your baby.
-If you skimp on nutrition now, you run the risk of serious health complications for your baby.
-For example, you should make sure that you are getting enough folic acid, which is important for brain and spinal cord development.
+Your food choices impact your baby.
+If you skimp on nutrition while pregnant, you run the risk of serious health complications for your baby.
+For example, you should make sure you’re getting enough folic acid.
+This is important for brain and spinal cord development.
 Too few calories could result in low birth weight and have a negative impact on baby development.
 Too many calories could result in high birth weight and a more complicated delivery for baby and for you.

 When to see a doctor

 Regular prenatal checkups should be part of your pregnancy routine.
-During these checkups, your doctor will monitor your weight as a way to ensure that you are gaining at an appropriate rate.
+During these checkups, your doctor will monitor your weight to ensure you’re gaining at an appropriate rate.
 How much weight you should gain during your pregnancy will depend on your weight when you became pregnant.
 Therefore, the number is different for everyone.
 In general, if your weight was within a healthy range when you became pregnant, you should gain 25 to 35 pounds.

 Don’t be fooled by the name.
-Morning sickness can strike at any time of day and even last throughout the day.
-For most women, morning sickness is limited to the first few weeks of pregnancy or sometimes the first trimester.
+Morning sickness can strike at any time of day.
+It can even last throughout the day.
+For most women, morning sickness is limited to the first few weeks of pregnancy.
+Sometimes it lasts through the first trimester.
 For others, though, it can last throughout the pregnancy.

-If you have morning sickness, the nausea you feel can make it difficult to keep food in your stomach —or even liquids, in many cases.
+If you have morning sickness, the nausea you feel can make it difficult to keep food—or even liquids—in your stomach.
 This can put you in danger of dehydration.
-See your doctor if you find that morning sickness is preventing you from eating most meals, and if it is preventing you from holding onto liquids, see your doctor immediately.
-There are medicines that can help relieve morning sickness, and your doctor may direct you to some additional vitamins and minerals that you can take in the meantime (in addition to your regular prenatal vitamin).
+See your doctor right away if morning sickness is preventing you from eating most meals or preventing you from keeping liquids down.
+There are medicines that can help relieve morning sickness.
+Also, your doctor may direct you to take some additional vitamins and minerals.

 Pregnancy and food cravings go hand-in-hand.
 Most likely, you’ll crave sweet or salty things.
 Sometimes you’ll crave foods you didn’t like before you became pregnant.
-If, however, you begin to crave non-food items, it can be a warning sign of a vitamin or mineral deficiency.
-Persistently eating things that aren’t food items, like dirt or paint chips, is associated with an eating disorder called Pica.
+However, if you begin to crave non-food items, it can be a warning sign of a vitamin or mineral deficiency.
+Some items some women want to eat include dirt and paint chips.
+Persistently eating things that aren’t food is associated with an eating disorder called pica.
 It can be a sign of anemia.
-If you have these cravings, do not give in.
+If you have these cravings, don’t give in.
 See your doctor.

-If you become ill while you are pregnant and it is not associated with morning sickness, you should see your doctor.
-Pregnant women are especially susceptible to listeria, and so are their developing babies.
+If you become ill while you’re pregnant, and it’s not because of morning sickness, see your doctor.
+Pregnant women—and their developing babies—are especially susceptible to listeria.
 Listeria is a type of bacterial infection that needs to be treated with antibiotics.
 Symptoms mimic those for the flu: nausea and vomiting, headaches, muscle aches, and fever.
-Untreated, listeria can cause meningitis and other serious, life-threatening conditions.
+Left untreated, listeria can cause meningitis and other serious, life-threatening conditions.

 - Should I be alarmed if I’m not gaining enough weight?